markohautala/markohautala/README.md

 <h3>Fullstack software developer</h3>

 - 👋 Hi there!
 I’m @markohautala
-- 🎓 I’m an educated gymnastic/PE-teacher, making the exciting transition to a full-stack programmer.
+- 🎓 I’m an educated teacher, making the exciting transition to a full-stack software developer.
 I enjoy life and amongst my hobbies are producing music and working out/staying healthy.
-- 💻 I’m currently upskilling in: React, Angular, jQuery and APIs.
+- 💻 I’m currently upskilling in: React, Jest, Flask and Django
 - 📫 How to reach me: markohautala@live.se